create-se4ai/engineering-ai-systems-course/course-project/README.md

 ## Project Description

-After organizing themselves in groups, the group of students should select a publicly dataset to build a full fledged system.
+After organizing themselves in groups, the group of students should select a publicly available dataset to build a full fledged system.
-The datasets available for this particular installment are described in the [Datasets](./Datasets%20for%20the%20Course%20Project.pdf) file.
+The recommended datasets for this particular installment are described in the [Datasets](./Datasets%20for%20the%20Course%20Project.pdf) file.

 The report is organized in chapters that should answer the questions in the specification written in the files below: